Filippo Scicchitano

 Filippo Scicchitano (/it/; born 13 October 1993) is an Italian film and television actor.

 Life and career

 Born in Rome into a family of Calabrian origins, Scicchitano made his film debut at 16 years old, winning an audition for the role of Luca in Francesco Bruni's Easy!.
 The following year, he had the leading role in Francesca Comencini's A Special Day, which was entered into the competition at the 69th Venice International Film Festival.
 In 2013, he received the Biraghi Award at the Nastro d'Argento Awards.
 In the following years he worked in several high-profile films by Ferzan Özpetek, Giovanni Veronesi and Giacomo Campiotti.

-Scicchitano is also active on television, with main roles in numerous series, notably Le indagini di Lolita Lobosco and The Ignorant Angels.
+Scicchitano is also active on television, with main roles in numerous series, notably Lolita Lobosco and The Ignorant Angels.